DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/data-source-wizard.md

 This wizard is available in the Report Designer if you registered the corresponding data connections.

-Click the **Add Data Source** command in the Designer's menu to run the Data Source Wizard.
+Click the **Add Data Source...** command in the Designer's menu to run the Data Source Wizard.

 ![](../../../images/eurd-web-report-wizard-run-in-menu.png)